 In addition, if you purchase class X1 or X-NCP certificates, your yield to maturity will be particularly sensitive to the rate and timing of principal payments on the underlying mortgage loans and the extent to which those amounts are applied to reduce the notional amounts of those certificates.
 Each distribution of principal in reduction of the outstanding principal balance of the class A-1 or A-2 certificates will result in a reduction in the notional amount of the class X1 and X-NCP certificates.
-Each distribution of principal in reduction of the outstanding principal balance of the class B or C certificates will result in a reduction in the notional amount of the class X-NCP certificates.
-Your yield to maturity may also be adversely affected by-
+Your yield to maturity may also be adversely affected by -